-Thank you for your interest in applying to the Industrial & Systems Engineering's part-time graduate program.
-The Master of Industrial and Systems Engineering is for working professionals who are interested in attending graduate school and qualified international students who are interested in furthering their engineering careers.
+Thank you for your interest in applying to the Industrial & Systems Engineering's part-time or full-time graduate program.
+The Master of Industrial and Systems Engineering is for working professionals or full-time students who are interested in attending graduate school and qualified international students who are interested in furthering their engineering careers.

 The primary criterion and the priority for admission of new applicants into a graduate program is the applicant's ability, as decided by the University, to complete the graduate program expeditiously with the highest level of achievement in the student's career.
 Admission to the department is competitive, and all components of a student’s application will be considered in evaluating his or her eligibility for admission.